After a painful visit, Paul writes the Corinthians a second letter.

 Rather than seek wealth and status, Christians should embrace the paradox of the cross and the cruciform life that transforms them to love and serve.

-The gospel transforms all believers into generous people who give freely out of their gratitude for the gift of salvation they received through Jesus.
+The Gospel transforms Jesus followers into people who give freely out of their gratitude because of the gift of salvation through Jesus.

 Tim Mackie & Whitney Woollard